 Transitional Housing Placement Program (THPP)

-The THPP is a community care licensed placement opportunity for youth in foster care between the ages of 16 and 18 years old (or 19 if still in school).
-The goal of THPP is to help participants emancipate successfully by providing a safe environment for youth while learning skills that can make them self-sufficient.
-Participants may live alone, with departmental approval, or with roommates in apartments and single-family dwellings with regular support and supervision provided by THPP agency staff, county social workers, and ILP coordinators.
-Supportive services include: educational guidance, employment counseling and assistance reaching emancipation goals outlined in a participant’s Transitional Independent Living Plan (TILP), the emancipation readiness portion of a youths’ case plan.
+The THPP is a community care licensed placement opportunity for youth in foster care between the ages of 16 and 18 years old.
+The goal of THPP is to help participants emancipate successfully by providing a safe environment for youth, while learning skills that can make them self-sufficient.
+Participants may live alone, with departmental approval, or with roommates in apartments or single-family dwellings with an employee or an employee living on site.
+Support and supervision is provided by THPP agency staff, county social workers and ILP coordinators.
+Supportive services include: educational guidance, employment counseling, and assistance reaching emancipation goals outlined in a participant’s Transitional Independent Living Plan, the emancipation readiness portion of a youths’ case plan.
 The youth must also be participating in the Independent Living Program.
 Please refer to the Fact Sheet above for additional details about the program.

 THP-Plus Housing Models

 THP-Plus programs are not licensed but are certified by the county social services agency and the home receives a fire clearance, if required.
 A housing model could include apartments, single-family dwellings, condominiums, college dormitories, and host family models (living with people you know).
 Housing shelters or temporary accommodations with friends would not be considered a housing model.